 Surya, the Sun God

 Mounted on the outer wall of the Somanathapura Keshava Temple, this beautifully carved sculptural relief likely depicts Surya, i.e., the sun, as a god.
-Note that the standard iconography of Surya in Indian mythology depicts him with a lotus flower in each hand.
+Note that the carvings of Surya with standard iconography depict him as a man with a lotus flower in each hand.

 Surya Related Pages